LaudateCorpus1/failplan2020/trains.md

 ## Evening peak on the Peterborough line

- - The 1806 is never advertised the day before, but apparently they try to put it back in every day.
+ - The 1806 from KGX to PBO is never advertised the day before, but apparently they try to put it back in every day.
  - The 1836 from KGX to PBO seems to run fairly reliably, with extra stops making it into a slow service (Finsbury Park, Stevenage, Hitchin, then all stops to Peterborough).